 Charleston County Probate Judge

-Judge Irvin G. Condon was elected Charleston County Probate Judge in November 1994 and was re-elected in 1998, 2002, 2006, 2010, 2014 and 2018 without opposition.
+Judge Irvin G. Condon was elected Charleston County Probate Judge in November 1994 and was re-elected in 1998, 2002, 2006, 2010, 2014 and 2018.
 During his more than 20 years of service, Judge Condon has worked with dedication and innovation to make the Charleston County Probate Court a national model of excellence.

 Judge Condon led the planning team and started the Charleston County Adult Drug Court in 1999 and has presided over the court since its inception.
-Judge Condon is implementing a Veterans Treatment Court as part of the Adult Drug Court.
-Associate Probate Judge Peter Kouten, a Marine Corps veteran, will preside over this court.
+Judge Condon implemented a Veterans Treatment Court as part of the Adult Drug Court.
+Associate Probate Judge Peter Kouten, a Marine Corps veteran, presides over this court.
 Judge Condon also led the planning team for the Charleston County Mental Health Court, which began in January 2003.
 Associate Probate Judge Tamara Curry presides over this court.
 In 2010, Judge Condon also began presiding over the Ninth Circuit Juvenile Drug Court.

 Judge Condon offers free workshops to the public on the estate administration process on the first Monday of each month.
 He also assisted the family members of the Charleston Nine and the Emmanuel Nine with the probate process.

 Judge Condon has been a leader in South Carolina and nationally in many organizations involving his court.
 Judge Condon is past President of the National College of Probate Judges, the South Carolina Association of Probate Judges, the National Guardianship Association, and the Congress of State Associations of the National Association of Drug Court Professionals.
 He is currently President of the South Carolina Association of Drug Court Professionals and the James Hoban Society.
 James Hoban was the architect of Charleston County's historic courthouse and the White House.